One of the benefits of 3D-printing is that you can print parts already assembled. This chapter explains how to design for assemblies.

 SLS printing gives you the possibility to print moving parts in one print without any assembling.
 For example, hinges or ball joints.

 Shown here are some references for hinges.
-If you need advice on how to design hinges, please feel free to contact us because this is where you could do with the expertise of one of our engineers.
+If you need advice on how to design hinges, please feel free to contact one of our engineers.

 Tolerances for hinges